Skip to content

 The Kansas Supreme Court conducts special dockets in different communities as part of its ongoing outreach to familiarize Kansans with the court, its work, and the overall role of the Kansas judiciary.

-Supreme Court visit to Kansas Statehouse
+Supreme Court visit to Logan

 Oral argument and public reception